facebookarchive/nuclide/pkg/nuclide/move-pane/README.md

 closing the original editor to achieve this effect.

-**If you are a Nuclide user and you do not like this behavior**, then simply find the `nuclide-splits` package in Nuclide and disable it.
+**If you are a Nuclide user and you do not like this behavior**, then simply find the `nuclide-move-pane` package in Nuclide and disable it.
 (If you uninstall the package, `nuclide-installer` will simply reinstall it the next time it runs.)